-We’ve made it easy to compare taxi insurance quotes from top insurers.
+We’ve made it easy to compare taxi insurance quotes from our panel of insurers.

 Do I need Taxi Insurance?

 If you drive any vehicle for hire and reward then it is a legal requirement to have the correct insurance in place.
 It helps to protect you, your vehicle and your passengers from a variety of different risks.
 Driving without insurance or with inadequate cover could cost you your livelihood, so it’s important to get it right.

 There are a variety of different taxi insurance policies to suit a range of different needs.
 You should make sure that the policy covers you for the type of taxi you drive and the amount of miles you cover.

 You’ll need either a private hire or public hire policy.
 A public hire vehicle doesn’t need to be pre-booked.
 It’s licensed to pick up passengers from a cab or taxi rank, and can be hailed from the street.
 However, a private hire taxi (or minicab) needs to be pre-booked, and is unable to display a taxi for hire sign.
 You can also get variations of these policies to cover Uber drivers, chauffeurs or specialist use vehicles.

 Taxi insurance policies come with a range of different options including: